aaltmark/frontendmod3/README.md

 Made to Make

-an eCommerce platform showcasing the handcrafted works of Native American artisans.
+an eCommerce platform showcasing the handcrafted works of Native American artisans..